AlexCC93/readthedocs_test/docs/source/Writting custom publisher and subscriber nodes. Python.rst

 - A class of name "MinimalPublisher" is created and it inherits from class "Node".
 - The constructor of the class is defined, for that, ``super().__init__('publisher')`` is issued.
 This is a call to the "Node" class' constructor function and at the same time, it assigns a node name of: "publisher".
-- The constructor of the class is defined, for that, ``super().__init__('publisher')`` is issued.
-This is a call to the "Node" class' constructor function and at the same time, it assigns a node name of: "publisher".
 - An attribute of name "publisher_" is created and stores the result of ``create_publisher()``, which defines an object that publishes messages of type String, over a topic named "topic", and that the "queue size" is 10.
 Queue size is a required QoS (quality of service) setting that limits the amount of queued messages if a subscriber is not receiving them fast enough.
 This function belongs to the ``rclpy.node.Node`` class and it has the following structure:

 .. code-block:: console